McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.0.0.md

 **REQUEST**
 - `proto_version`     - [STRING] in format of  "x.y.z" indicating the version of the protocol used
 - `server_version`    - [STRING] in format of  "x.y.z" indicating the version of the server running
-- `id`                - [INT]    id of request
+- `id`                - [INT]    id of request, >= 0
 - `operation`         - [STRING] type of operation to perform on the backend
 - `parameters`        - [OBJECT] parameters to use for `operation`

 **RESPONSE**
 - `proto_version`     - [STRING] in format of  "x.y.z" indicating the version of the protocol used
 - `server_version`    - [STRING] in format of  "x.y.z" indicating the version of the server running
-- `id`                - [INT]    id of respective request
+- `id`                - [INT]    id of respective request, >= 0
 - `status`            - [INT]    number indicating success or an error
 - `result`            - [OBJECT] data generated by respective `operation`, if applicable

 If there are no `parameters` or `result`, an empty object is sent.

 Status codes follow these general rules:
-- 0 means requested operation was successfully performed.
+- 0 means requested operation was successfully performed
-- 1xxxx means invalid request (checks for types and request structure).
+- 1xxxx means invalid request (checks for types and request structure)
-- 2xxxx means an error on the backend side (logic/other error).
+- 2xxxx means an error on the backend side (logic/other error)
 - 100xx and 200xx refer to codes common for all operations
 - 1yyxx and 2yyxx refer to codes specific for operation `yy`, numbered as in Supported commands, 0-prefixed

 Below are specifics for requests and responses for each supported command.
 Common keys and status codes are not specified for each operation.